AirTags vs Bouncie: Personal Tracker vs Fleet Dashboard

 - Total: ~$2,328

-Bouncie still wins on raw cost by $553.
-But at 5 vehicles, you're managing 5 separate Bouncie views with no fleet dashboard, no team access, and zero visibility into non-vehicle assets.
-AirPinpoint gives you one dashboard for everything.
+Bouncie is $553 cheaper in raw per-device cost.
+But at 5 vehicles, you're managing 5 separate tracking views with no combined dashboard, no team access, and zero ability to track the trailers and equipment that make up the rest of your fleet.
+AirPinpoint gives you a single dashboard for everything your business owns.

 10 Vehicles Over 3 Years